United Arab Emirates

 The United Arab Emirates (UAE) has never elaborated its views on cluster munitions or commented on its position on joining the Convention on Cluster Munitions.
 It last participated in a meeting of the convention in September 2019.
 The UAE abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2021.

-The UAE is not known to have produced cluster munitions, but it has imported them, possesses a stockpile, and may have used cluster munitions.
+The UAE is not known to have produced cluster munitions, but it has imported them and possesses a stockpile.
+The UAE may have used cluster munitions.

 The UAE has never made a public statement elaborating its views on cluster munitions or its position on joining the convention.

 The UAE did not participate in the Oslo Process that created the convention.

 The UAE has participated as an observer at meetings of the convention, most recently the Ninth Meeting of States Parties in Geneva in September 2019, where it did not provide a statement.
 It was invited to, but did not attend, the convention’s Second Review Conference held in November 2020 and September 2021, or the intersessional meeting held in May 2022.

 In December 2021, the UAE abstained from voting on a key United Nations General Assembly (UNGA) resolution that urged states outside the Convention on Cluster Munitions “to join as soon as possible.”
 The UAE has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.